 Whenever I ask a group of believers how they would like to grow spiritually in the next year, the answers usually range along these lines: I want to read the Bible more.
 I want to grow in prayer.
 I want to overcome this bad habit.
 I’d love to be a better witness at work.
 I want to start family devotions.
 I want to help my church grow stronger.

 All these are good and noble goals to have.
 (And trust me.
-If you hang out with us at Bridgeway this next year, and you will grow in each of these areas.)
+If you hang out with us at Bridgeway in 2021, you will grow in each of these areas.)

 But there are three larger canopies under which we could place each of these goals, which Scripture encourages us to aim at.
 Reading the Bible more is not the end-game.
 I want to learn to read the Bible more because it will propel me toward these three larger targets.
 Prayer is not the endgame.
 I know people who pray a lot, but they’ll get nowhere near these three areas, and so for them, their praying is largely wasted.

 These three primary goals for growth are 1) Christlikeness, 2) Knowledge (the knowledge of God); and 3) Fruitfulness.

 When Paul promised to pray for the believers in Colossae, notice what he asks for.
 “We have not ceased to pray for you, asking that you may be filled with the knowledge of his will in all spiritual wisdom and understanding [knowledge], so as to walk in a manner worthy of the Lord [Christlikness], bearing fruit in every good work. [fruitfulness].”
 (Col. 1:9-10)